NATIONAL MUSEUM OF NATURAL HISTORY

 Many items in the National Museum of Natural History's collections hail from historic expeditions.
 Robin Duska, a veteran volunteer in the Bird Division, was cataloging the snow buntings in the collection when she encountered Bessels’ bird.
 The label attached to the palm-sized bird's right foot said the specimen was caught on May 29, 1872, near Greenland’s “Polaris Bay” by “E. Bessels” on the U.S.N.
 Polar Expedition.

-Hall, believing his crew was the first to venture this far north on Greenland’s eastern coast, bestowed his ship’s name on the land where they docked.
+Hall, believing his crew was the first to venture this far north on Greenland’s western coast, bestowed his ship’s name on the land where they docked.
 In reality, “Polaris Bay,” now Hall Basin, had long been known to Indigenous communities including the Inughuit/Avanersuarmiut.

 None